 Any exceptions to the Eligibility Requirements would be reviewed on a case by case basis, with final decision at the discretion of the selection committee.

 - WiA values development opportunities that are non-duplicative, and emphasize collaboration;

-- The maximum allowable award will be $3,000 for attending a class/ training and up to $2,000 per conference event;
+- The maximum allowable award will be $2,000 for attending a class/ training or conference event.
+Amount reimbursed will be based on actual event cost;

 - Scholarship funding can be used for:

 - Training fee for classes that are provided by established training providers;

 - Registration costs associated with established conferences in the Agile industry;

 - Scholarship funding cannot be used for: